scrapy/scrapy/docs/topics/xpath-tutorial.rst

 (going to the root directory).

 .. warning::
-    Unfortunately, this ``"/"`` expressions does not work as expected with parsel.** We get an empty list instead of the root node.
+    Unfortunately, this ``"/"`` expression does not work as expected with parsel.
+We get an empty list instead of the root node.

     It is a limitation of lxml apparently, because it works with libxml2 directly.
 In practice though, this doesn't matter